tixton/api-docs/README.md

 ## Structure

-Every response is contained by an envelope.
-That is, each response has a predictable set of keys with which you can expect to interact:
+Every response is contained within an envelope.
+The envelope has a predictable set of objects with which you can expect to interact:

 ```html